-7 Objective Signs That It’s Time to Move to Memory Care
+7 Objective Signs That It’s Time to Move to Memory Care Near Me

 It’s difficult to know when your loved one needs to change living situations, because the disease progresses so slowly, and often times the changes that occur go unrecognized.
 Those who spend the most time providing care tend to diminish how much they have progressed in their dementia because the changes weren’t quick or drastic, so even if your mind says it’s getting worse, your heart and emotions might argue otherwise.
 In short, it’s rare that family looks at the progression and care needs objectively – guilt and emotion often play a huge part in the decision to place a loved one in memory care.
 The truth is that people receive the greatest benefit from memory care communities during the early and mid stages of their dementia – with programs and activities designed to stimulate the mind and slow the progression of the disease.
 But what objective signs should you look for that can add confidence to your decision that it’s the right time?